veilair/javascript-development/README.md

 # Javascript Frameworks Development

-> Welcome to the world of Javascript.
+> Welcome to the world of Javascript Frameworks.
 An ongoing curated list of frameworks, books, articles, talks, screencasts, recordings, libraries, learning tutorials and shiny resources about Javascript Development.

 [JavaScript frameworks](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks) are an essential part of modern front-end web development, providing developers with tried and tested tools for building scalable, interactive web applications.